sparkfun/SparkFun_Qwiic_OLED_Arduino_Library/examples/docs/ex_01_hello.md

     myOLED.display();
 ```

+### What You Should See

-And that's it - the graphic is displayed on the OLED device.
+And that's it!
+Select the board and COM port for your development board.
+Then upload the code!
+The graphic should display on the OLED device.

 ![Hello!](img/ex01_hello.png "Hello")